What You Need to Know About Prior Art Searches

 You will also need to search non-patent websites and publications which might include trade journals, newspapers, magazines, academic papers and dissertations.
 In order to be sure your idea is eligible for a worldwide patent you’ll need to do similar searching with the European Patent Office and global publications.

-Conducting a full prior art search can be complicated and very time consuming.
-It may make sense to hire a professional service to help you do a comprehensive search.
+Conducting a full prior art search can be complicated and very time consuming but you should always start by doing some preliminary searches to get a feel for the landscape.
+A few hours of searching can save you a lot of time and money.
+Eventually, it may make sense to hire a professional service to help you do a comprehensive search.
 You may find that there are products or patents that are similar to your idea, but not exactly the same.
 A professional can help you determine whether your idea is different enough to still be patentable.
-If you’d like to learn more about conducting a prior art search, or about any aspects of getting your invention patented, contact us at firstname.lastname@example.org.
+If you’d like to learn more about conducting a prior art search, or about any aspects of getting your invention patented, contact us at email@example.com.